 Engineers, doctors and economists are leaving their professions to drive taxis.
-After spending years training for their professions, these cuentapropistas are becoming drivers because they make more money in a day, behind the wheel of one of Cubas cars, driving a taxi than they did in a month working as a practiced professional.
+After spending years training for their professions, these cuentapropistas (entrepreneurs) are becoming drivers because they make more money in a day, behind the wheel of one of Cubas cars, driving a taxi than they did in a month working as a practiced professional.

 Related Post: El Paquete Semanal: Startup Cuba Docuseries #4

 Beyond Cuban taxi drivers, there’s also an industry to rebuild and just keep the cars in Cuba on the road.
 And these Cuban mechanics are masters at their craft.
 You’ll open the hood of a ’57 Chevy and the engine is a mixture of Honda, Mercedes and Kia parts from different decades.
 When parts aren’t available, they create them.
 They invent them.
 No matter what, these cars run and in Cuba a car is never totaled.

 Buying a car in Cuba is, as you can expect, quite complicated.
 The main car dealer in Cuba… it’s the government.
 We checked out an automobile lot and noticed that a used Kia can be purchased for the equivalent of over fifty-thousand U.S. dollars.
 With an average state salary of twenty-five dollars a month, well, you get it.